 R501.4 Compliance.
-Alterations, repairs, additions and changes of occupancy to, or relocation of, existing buildings and structures shall comply with the provisions for alterations, repairs, additions and changes of occupancy or relocation, respectively, in the International Residential Code, International Building Code, International Fire Code, International Pluen Gas Code, International Mechanical Code, International Plumbing Code, International Property Maintenance Code, International Private Sewage Disposal Code and NFPA 70.
+Alterations, repairs, additions and changes of occupancy to, or relocation of, existing buildings and structures shall comply with the provisions for alterations, repairs, additions and changes of occupancy or relocation, respectively, in the International Residential Code, International Building Code, International Fire Code, International Fuel Gas Code, International Mechanical Code, International Plumbing Code, International Property Maintenance Code, International Private Sewage Disposal Code and NFPA 70.

-R501,5 New and replacement materials.
+R501.5 New and replacement materials.
 Except as otherwise required or permitted by this code, materials permitted by the applicable code for new construction shall be used.
 Like materials shall be permitted for repairs, provided hazards to life, health or property are not created.
 Hazardous materials shall not be used where the code for new construction would not permit their use in buildings of similar occupancy, purpose and location.

 R501.6 Historic buildings.
-No provision of this code relating to the construction, repair, alteration, restoration and movement of structures, and change of occupancy shall be mandatory for historic buildings provided a report has been submitted to the eede official code official or other authority having jurisdiction and signed by the owner, a reg--istered design professional, or a representative of the State Historic Preservation Office or the historic preservation authority having jurisdiction, demonstrating that compliance with that provision would threaten, degrade or destroy the historic form, fabric or function of the building.
-If a report was signed by anyone other than a representative of the State Historic Preservation Officer, the signatory of the report shall provide a copy to the State Historic Preservation Office.
+No provision of this code relating to the construction, repair, alteration, restoration and movement of structures, and change of occupancy shall be mandatory for historic buildings provided a "Historic

-k
+Building Exemption Report" obtained from the State Historic Preservation Office has been submitted to the State Historic Preservation Office and signed by either the owner, an owner's agent, a registered design professional, or a representative of the historic preservation authority having jurisdiction, demonstrating that compliance with that provision would threaten, degrade or destroy the historic fabric or function of the building.
+The State Historic Preservation Office, upon receipt of the report, will review and validate the exemption request.
+Upon request, a copy of the report shall be provided to the local authority having jurisdiction.